Gunivers/Bookshelf/docs/contribute/metadata.md

 # 🔖 Metadata

-To facilitate the work of bots such as the Bookshelf Manager, each feature, module, and data pack should include some metadata.
-Contributors need to manually specify some of these, which are then used to produce more complete metadata files that bots can consume.

-To generate the full metadata, contributors need to execute the metadata generators in the  `scripts/all.ipynb` notebook (requires Python, see the `scripts/pyproject.toml` file).
-All metadata are verified by the CI/CD pipeline (see the [contribution validation page](project:../contribute/contribution-validation.md)).
+To support automation by tools like the Bookshelf Manager, modules must declare specific metadata.
+All metadata are verified during the CI/CD process (see the [contribution validation page](project:../contribute/contribution-validation.md)).

 ---

-## ⭐ Feature metadata
+## ⭐ Feature Metadata

-The feature metadata are directly placed on the function tag of the feature:
+eature metadata are defined directly within each `.json` file, as shown below:

 ```json
 {